MediciHouse07/Learning_Records/tbadded_courses.md

 ### Lecture 1
 2022/03/29: 2953/5533 have a rest

-# 6. Howard university time series analysis
+# 7. Howard university time series analysis
 ### Lecture 1
 2022/03/29: 4207/11507 have a rest <br>
 2022/03/29: finished, maybe need to watch again, but it is not so hard

+# 8. Financial theory
+Lecturer: John Geanakoplos